 THE WALLENBERG FOUNDATIONS

-Funding excellent researchers and research projects beneficial to Sweden, the Foundations have awarded close to SEK 11 billion in grants the last five years and more than SEK 37 billion since 1917.
-The three largest Foundations granted a total of SEK 2.3 billion in 2020.
+Funding excellent researchers and research projects beneficial to Sweden, the Foundations have awarded close to SEK 11 billion in grants the last five years and around SEK 39 billion since 1917.
+In 2021, the Wallenberg Foundations granted a total of SEK 1.8 billion.
 The Foundations focus mainly on funding research in the fields of medicine, technology and the natural sciences, although donations are also made to support research in the social sciences and the humanities.

 Investor, founded by the Wallenberg family in 1916, is a leading owner of high-quality international companies, of which the majority with Swedish roots.
 The company is partly owned by the three largest Wallenberg Foundations (capital 23.3%, votes 50%).
 Through boards, Investor actively works for continuous improvement of the performance of its holdings.
 Investor AB strives to make and keep its portfolio companies best-in-class by utilizing its industrial experience, financial strength and the broad network around the companies and the Wallenberg family.